 Samantha said, “Every member brings something unique to the studio and offers something special by being there.”
 And it doesn’t hurt at all, she said, that “sometimes people clean up before they’re even asked.”

-7 Expert Tips on How to Start a Ceramics Business
+7 Expert Tips on Starting a Pottery Business

 - Take things one step at a time.
 If something doesn’t work, change it.